Decision Record Reviews

 In reviewing a decision to refuse or cancel visa, the tribunals are required to conduct a merits review that is 'independent, fair, just, economical, informational and quick'.
 We aim to make the correct decision in individual cases, and to influence decision-making through quality and consistence of our decisions.

-MRT: Reviews a wide range of decisions in relation to Visa.
+The AAT Reviews a wide range of decisions including visa related decisions.

 - overturn or remit a decision